It Must Be Love (Don Williams song): Alan Jackson version

 In 2000, country music artist Alan Jackson recorded a cover of the song and released it as the third single from his album Under the Influence.
-Like Williams' version before it, Alan's cover also reached Number One on the Billboard country charts, a position that it held for one week.
+Like Williams' version before it, Jackson's cover also reached Number One on the Billboard country charts, a position that it held for one week.
 It also managed to reach the Top 40 on the Billboard Hot 100, peaking at #37.

 Chart performance

 "It Must Be Love" debuted at number 68 on the U.S. Billboard Hot Country Singles & Tracks for the week of April 29, 2000.